Presentation: Child with neonatal diabetes and developmental delay

 When to consider genomic testing

-• Anyone diagnosed with diabetes below the age of six months should be offered genomic testing, whatever their current age.
-In itself, diabetes diagnosed at this stage of life indicates that a referral for genomic testing is required; however, in some cases the diabetes may also be associated with other features, the presence of which should also prompt testing:
+- Anyone diagnosed with diabetes below the age of six months should be offered genomic testing, whatever their current age.
+In itself, diabetes diagnosed at this stage of life indicates that a referral for genomic testing is required; however, in some cases the diabetes may also be associated with other features, which may include:

 What do you need to do?

-• If a pathogenic variant in KCNJ11 or ABCC8 is identified, there may be significant implications for treatment because such cases are optimally managed on high doses of sulphonylureas.
-In these cases, specialist guidance should be sought from the diabetes team at the Royal Devon and Exeter NHS Foundation Trust.
+- If a pathogenic variant in KCNJ11 or ABCC8 is identified, there may be significant implications for treatment because such cases are optimally managed on high doses of sulphonylureas.
+In these cases, specialist guidance should be sought from the diabetes team at the Royal Devon University Healthcare NHS Foundation Trust.

 Resources